Felteng/f1-town-square/README.md

             });
             ```

-- Getting alert of Comment ID not found when confirming deletion,
+- Getting alert of Comment ID not found when confirming deletion. \
 ![Comment ID not found](readme-assets/comment-id-not-found.png)
     - This occurs because the class that is used to style all the delete buttons was also used on the confirmation button, which is also the class that javascript targets when applying event listeners to all delete buttons.